 Navel Chakra (Manipura)

-Located at the navel, this chakra is associated with the digestive system, the element of fire, and individual power and purpose.
-Think of manipura as your body's energy power-house, as it holds a vast amount of our physical vitality.
+Located at the navel, the third of the 7 chakras, the navel chakra, is associated with the digestive system, the element of fire, and individual power and purpose.
+Think of manipura as your body’s energy power-house, as it holds a vast amount of our physical vitality.
 When consciousness moves freely in this center, we are empowered by the energy of transformation.
 When this area is blocked, we may experience imbalances associated with aggressive ambition, heightened ego, and the pursuit of personal power.
 Twists are the asanas par excellence for purifying and healing manipura.

 Heart Chakra (Anahata)